Yggdrasylia/koreader-syncing-discord-presence-PROXY/README.md

 A lightweight, node.js proxy bridge and dashboard that interfaces with the official KOReader synchronization API (`sync.koreader.rocks`) OR ANY KOREADER SYNCING SERVER!
 Personally I use xteinks official one.
 It intercepts progress syncs to change your discord status, making you able to get an automatically updating status that says something similar to "Reading XX (37%) • Last read: 0:18 hours ago".
 The Last Read section is in Hour : Minute format.
 You need to use binary / file format syncing for this to work.

 ## WARNING: This includes something called "Self-botting" since we´re automatic something outside the discord api, I´ve made it as safe as possible, and as long as you don´t spam the sync button every 5 seconds or so you should be fine.
+Otherwise you may face punishment from discord.

 ---